CZ-NIC/gadgets_demo/README.rst

     ``thermometer.csv``.
 Also uses ``thermometer.html`` which may be used to display the collected data in a simple but nice JavaScript chart.

+``zeromq_echo.py``
+    Another simple echo client.
+This time is uses ZeroMQ (a very nice broker-less message queue for message transport).
+See ``zeromq_collect.py`` for more details.

+``zeromq_collect.py``
+    ZeroMQ client receiving data from ``zeromq_echo.py``.
+Serves as a demo of an application where the messages may be distributed to several clients, courtesy of ZeroMQ.

 ``device.py``
     Not a demo in itself.
 This is a simple communication library which is used by the other demos.